int128/kauthproxy/README.md

 ### Kubernetes Dashboard with OpenID Connect authentication

-You need to configure the kubeconfig to use [`kubectl oidc-login`](https://github.com/int128/kubelogin).
+You need to configure the kubeconfig to use [kubelogin](https://github.com/int128/kubelogin).

 Run the following command,